zehdari/TeamGame/Documentation/Sprint4.md

 - Debug logging systems
 - Magic cleanup

-**Everything except for the addition of new characters & effect system, character select was accomplished, and magic cleanup got partially done.
-Unplanned TerminalSystem was added in place of effect system.
+**Everything except for the addition of new characters, effect system (item pickups are triggered, but not removed), & character select, was accomplished, and magic cleanup got partially done.
+Unplanned TerminalSystem was added (Very cool).
 See [**Backlog**](Backlog.md)**.

 ---